carlansell94/wm-transport-tracker/README.md

 In addition, mapping functionality requires a Google Maps API key.
 For Android, the key should be added to ```android/app/src/main/AndroidManifest.xml```.
 Add the key to the currently empty ```android:value``` parameter.

+This app is configured to use the new React Native architecture, and requires React Native 0.74 or above.
+For older versions, check out commits prior to the 0.74 updates.

 ## How To Use

 Once the requirements are fulfilled, the application can be executed in debug mode like any other React Native application.